 - The sale of slaves out of the estate was uncommon.
 There are only about 90 recorded instances of outright sales in the database.

 The Estate Records Database can help African-American genealogy researchers trace additional generations back into the pre-Civil War era and bridge the research gap between freedom and slavery.
-The key is to compare and connect the slave data with post-Civil War records such as the 1860 and 1870 censuses, freedmen records, and other available documents.
-One of our project team members, an experienced genealogist, undertook this very task with several test cases from the database.
-To read the case studies and learn more about methods for local African-American genealogy click here.
+The key is to compare and connect the slave data with post-Civil War records such as the 1860 and 1870 censuses, freedmen records, and other documents.
+For suggested online resources for African-American genealogical research in Virginia, click here.